richardheath/zeal-registry/README.md

-# zeal-server
+# zeal-registry
-Zeal package management server
+Zeal registry server.

+Focus design on API that zeal CLI will use.